gavinlyonsrepo/bashmultitool/README.md

 Features
 ----------------------
-The library contains two functions
+The library contains two functions.
 An errorhandler function and the main one
-BashMTFunc which contains nine sections
+BashMTFunc which contains nine sections.

 * Colored printed text 16 options
 * Horizontal lines across terminal